Walter De Brouwer: Doc.ai

 De Brouwer stepped down from CEO of Scanadu in April 2016 and became a co-founder (along with his wife, Sam de Brouwer) and the original CEO of doc.ai., a Palo Alto, CA-based artificial intelligence company with a focus on digital healthcare, including an app to help patients manage and analyze health data.
 In 2020, he stepped down as CEO and was replaced by Sam De Brouwer (née Lounis); he stayed on with the company as chief scientific officer.
 Doc.ai was acquired in January 2021 by the Atlanta-based digital health company Sharecare, who brought Walter De Brouwer onto their board as chief science officer as part of the merger.
 Doc.ai was featured in Forbes when the company received a $100m contract from Anthem, the second-largest insurer in USA.

 Snowcrash

 In March 2022, de Brouwer co-founded Snowcrash, with backing from Sony Music and Universal Music Group, a platform for trading NFTs from musicians, with initial offerings from Bob Dylan and Miles Davis.
 De Brouwer’s co-founders at Snowcrash are Jesse Dylan, a son of Bob Dylan, and Jeff Rosen.

 Other activities

 De Brouwer is a Fellow of the Royal Society of Arts and served as President of RSA Europe from 2006 to 2008.
 He is a member of TED.
 He was a distinguished lecturer at the National Science Foundation in 2013.

-De Brouwer's articles have been published by VentureBeat, The Huffington Post, Techonomy, and others.
-His article, “How the People Are Taking Over the World,” was among Techonomy's Most-Read Articles of 2014 and was cited by its editors as “perhaps the most philosophical of Techonomy’s top articles” that year.
+De Brouwer's articles have been published by VentureBeat, The Huffington Post.

-De Brouwer held 13 European utility patents and 11 design patents that were sold to Philips in 2001 and are now expired.
-He was awarded 7 active patents and submitted another 22 provisional patents in the USA and 2 in China and Japan.